dpretet/vim-markdown-tool/README.md

     - task tracking: pomodoro like + reporting/review
 - wrap text
 - insert video
-- Take a look to the best Emacs orgmode plugins
+- take a look to the best Emacs orgmode plugins

 # License